oci-playground/freebsd-podman-testing/README.md

 There are still no official OCI images for FreeBSD.
 Some pre-made FreeBSD minimal installation base images are available on [quay.io/dougrabson/freebsd-minimal](https://quay.io/dougrabson/freebsd-minimal) and are generated through [github.com/dfr/freebsd-images](https://github.com/dfr/freebsd-images).
 We encourage testers to provide feedback and/or contributions to the above scripts.

 There are also experimental FreeBSD images for a wider set of releases available on [https://quay.io/repository/bergblume/freebsd](https://quay.io/repository/bergblume/freebsd?tab=tags) from independent contributors.
 Those images have been generated with [https://gitlab.com/bergblume/freebsd-images](https://gitlab.com/bergblume/freebsd-images).
+These images are available only for the amd64 platform.

 A simple *Dockerfile* or *Containerfile* example using a FreeBSD image is available [on this snippet here](https://gitlab.com/-/snippets/3738513).

 Please note that you might incur in a bug while executing ``podman build`` that raises a golang stack trace.